-G-FINDER: tracking funding for global health R&D
+G-FINDER data portal: tracking funding for global health R&D

 The G-FINDER project tracks R&D funding for new products and technologies that address global health challenges disproportionately affecting the world's most disadvantaged populations.
 The G-FINDER data portal provides open access to all data captured by the G-FINDER project between 2007 and 2021 and is updated annually at the start of the year.

 Funding for neglected disease drug R&D rose by $105m (11%) in 2021, overtaking vaccine R&D for the first time in history

 In 2021, $4.14 billion was invested in R&D for neglected diseases